-Another challenge was that Zoosk serves a broad demographic (18-80), so our design decisions have to take that into account when trying to drastically change the system or introduce a new feature set.
-We initially started with a wishlist of deliverables the redesign would achieve.
-We quickly realized that that was not the best approach, so sitting with our stakeholders we rallied behind the idea that everyone is unique and what were some initiatives we could drive that could better showcase that.
-Thus fostering richer connection.
-The conversation became “What makes a compelling dating profile" and "What makes a user want to engage with another."
+Another challenge was that Zoosk serves a broad demographic (18-80), so our design decisions must consider that when experimenting with the idea to change the platform or introduce a new feature set.
+We initially started with a wishlist of features for the redesign.
+However, we quickly realized that that was not the best approach, so sitting with our stakeholders, we rallied behind the idea that everyone is unique and then developed concepts around the challenge of fostering better connections and celebrating that uniqueness.
+This conversation evolved into "What makes a compelling dating profile" and "What makes a user want to engage with another."

 It was a risk!
 A huge one!
-We introduced several changes such as profile navigation, messaging experience and how one digested a profile.
-Upon the initial rollout of this theory, we received feedback which varied from client to client.
-This allowed us to set a plan for continued optimizations, but ultimately the numbers looked great.
-Profile views and interactions were up week after week.
-A trend we tracked for 6 months.
-After another round of optimization, we saw a significant increase in profile interactions as well as message initiations.
+We introduced several changes such as profile navigation, messaging experience, and how one digested a profile.
+Upon the initial rollout of this theory, we received feedback that varied from client to client.
+This feedback allowed us to plan for continued optimizations, but ultimately the numbers looked great.
+Profile views and interactions were up week after week - a trend we tracked for six months.
+Finally, after another round of optimization, we saw a significant increase in profile interactions and message initiations.

-This allowed us to comfortably roll out the update to all platforms.
-The new profile rollout was just the beginning of our product overhaul, but it was a significant leap to allow us to set the stage for our new initiatives.
-Following the release.
-Jessica and I hosted a design week talk that took place at Zoosk HQ.
-We discussed the challenges, solutions and exciting findings.
-While this was an extremely challenging project that took over a year, I think it was at least equally rewarding
+The positive trend allowed us to roll out the update to all platforms easily.
+The new profile rollout was just the beginning of our product overhaul.
+Still, it was a significant leap to set the stage for our latest initiatives following the release.
+Jessica and I hosted a design week talk at Zoosk HQ.
+We discussed the challenges, solutions, and exciting findings.
+While this was an extremely challenging project that took over a year, I think it was at least equally rewarding.